oobabooga/text-generation-webui/README.md

 ## Downloading models

-Models should be placed in the `text-generation-webui/models` folder.
+Models should be placed in the folder `text-generation-webui/models`.
 They are usually downloaded from [Hugging Face](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads).

 * GGUF models are a single file and should be placed directly into `models`.
 Example:

 ```
 text-generation-webui
-├── models
+└── models
-│   ├── llama-2-13b-chat.Q4_K_M.gguf
+    └── llama-2-13b-chat.Q4_K_M.gguf
 ```

 * Other models (like 16-bit transformers models and GPTQ models) are made of several files and must be placed in a subfolder.
 Example: